 "I'll get your bags, and then I need to clean the egg off the house."
 Randall says.

 "I can clean up the egg, Dad.
 I'm feeling a little queasy from the airplane anyway – I need some fresh air."
-I give him this fake sort of smile, almost like the one Jake had given Glen only six hours ago.
+I give him this fake sort of smile, almost like the one Jake had given Glen only several hours ago.

 "Your daddy's an ass."
 He spat.
-And I don't have the heart to stand up for him because I know that it's true.
+I don't have the heart to stand up for him because I know that it's true.
 My dad can be a total ass.
 He had an affair – that made him an ass.
 "In my defense, I didn't know Randall was bringing home his daughter.
 Or that he had a daughter.
 And I surely didn't suspect her to be pretty."
 Eli paused, as if he was waiting for some sort of reaction from me.
 But I wasn't giving in that easily.
 "Anyway," he starts up again as if he had never taken a moment to stop in the first place.
-He reached down the paper towel roll, and rips one off, joining me on my quest to lean the windows.
+He reached down the paper towel roll, and rips one off, joining me on my quest to clean the windows.
 "What's your name?
 Blank Edwards.
 Randall never mentioned he had a daughter.
 We didn't even know he was married."

 "He isn't."
 I replied, throwing a gloppy paper towel to the ground.

 "Ouch.
 You sound bitter.
 Ugly divorce?"

 "Yeah."
 It hadn't exactly yet dawned on me that I was talking about my mother and Randall's divorce to a stranger.
 A stranger that seemed to be in grade eleven or twelve, and had just egged my brand new house.

 "Your dad was my French teacher.
 He was a total asshole and now I have to go to summer school and deal with him again.
 Total waste of my time."
 I raised my eyebrows.
 Randall hadn't yet told me that he'd be teaching this summer.
 In fact, he had made it seem like the entire summer would be a total blast because he'd be spending every waking moment with me.